andrejilderda/Sketch-Resize-Commands/README.md

 # Resize Commands for Sketch
 A Sketch plugin that lets you resize and reposition objects by using simple arithmetic commands, like `b+20,lr+20`.
-Multiple objects are support.
+Multiple objects are supported.

 ## Demo
 ![Using Resize Commands](demo-resize-commands.gif)